Particular/docs.particular.net/servicecontrol/queues.md

 | ServiceControl Audit instance      |          Write          | [ServiceControl.Audit/ServiceControlQueueAddress](/servicecontrol/audit-instances/creating-config-file.md#transport-servicecontrol-auditservicecontrolqueueaddress) |
 | ServiceControl Monitoring instance |            -            |

-NOTE: The ServiceControl Audit instance sends a control message to the ServiceControl Error instance when it encounters an endpoint for the first time, and when retried message has been audited, indicating that the retry was a success.
+NOTE: The ServiceControl Audit instance sends a control message to the ServiceControl Error instance when it encounters an endpoint for the first time, and when a retried message has been audited to indicate that the retry was a success.

 ### Error queue

 If the ServiceControl Error instance cannot process a message, a copy is forwarded to this error queue.

-- Template: &lt;instance name&gt;.Error
+- Template: `<instance name>.Error`
-- Default: _Particular.ServiceControl.Error_
+- Default name: **_Particular.ServiceControl.Error_**

 | Component                          | Access<br/>requirements | Configuration                |
 | ---------------------------------- | :---------------------: | ---------------------------- |